 The same is true if your past workers’ compensation injury is getting worse.
 In many cases, your condition – whether a previous on-the-job injury like a broken bone or torn ligament or the worsening of a general health condition like arthritis from aggravation while performing your job duties – will come back denied.

 If you face denial by the insurance company, don’t give up.
 Even if you aren’t eligible to file a new workers’ compensation claim, you may be able to reopen your previous case.
 In either instance, you will need the guidance and support of an experienced workers’ compensation attorney to improve your chances for a positive outcome.
+If you’re interested in learning more about why would your Florida Workers’ Compensation claim be denied, visit this page.

 New Workers’ Compensation Claims When Re-Injured at Work